What is PrEP (pre-exposure prophylaxis)?

 - your hepatitis A, B and C status.

-Other tests you may need before starting PrEP include those for:
+Other tests you may need before starting PrEP include:

 - sexually transmissible infections (STIs)